How do I fix slowness in live chess?

 - Open Preferences, or enter this URL: chrome://settings/

-- Scroll to the bottom and click the link to "Show advanced settings..."
+- Scroll to the bottom and click on "Advanced" to show more options

 - Scroll down again, almost to the bottom, where you will find the setting for hardware acceleration

-- Uncheck the box for hardware acceleration & restart the browser.
+- Turn off the toggle for hardware acceleration & restart Chrome.
 That's it!